Stony Brook Seawolves women's basketball

 The Stony Brook Seawolves women’s basketball team is the college basketball program representing Stony Brook University in Stony Brook, New York.
 The Seawolves currently participate as part of the NCAA Division I basketball, and compete in the Coastal Athletic Association.
-The Seawolves currently play their home games in the Island Federal Credit Union Arena.
+The Seawolves currently play their home games in the Stony Brook Arena.

 Stony Brook reached the NCAA tournament for the first time in 2021, a year after the team's 28–3 season ended prematurely with the cancelation of the America East Championship and NCAA Tournament due to the COVID-19 pandemic.